sparkflows/sparkflows-docs/docs/tutorials/01-facts-dataset.rst

 Enter the fields in the dialog for the file for which we are creating the Dataset
 ==================

-Go to the Dataset page and click on 'Create New Dataset'.

 Enter the fields below into the form.

  .. figure:: ../_assets/tutorials/01/create-new-dataset.png